bcgov/DriveBC.ca/infrastructure/crunchy-postgres/README.md

 # CrunchyDB Postgres

-This chart was based on https://github.com/bcgov/quickstart-openshift/tree/main/charts/crunchy with a number of changes to help support Active-Standby failover scenarios.
+This chart was based on https://github.com/bcgov/quickstart-openshift/tree/main/charts/crunchy with a number of changes to help support Active-Standby failover scenarios in the BC Gov Gold/GoldDR OpenShift environment.

 Features include
-- Backup to PVC and S3
+- Automatic Backup to PVC and S3
-- Ability to setup a Standby Cluster
+- Ability to setup a Standby Cluster for DR
 - Already includes the yaml to easily do a manual backup
 - Ability to set a custom password for the default user which is important if you have two clusters with an application reading the standby cluster in read-only mode
 - Exporter and Prometheus setup so you can view database stats and setup alerts in Sysdig